jameswan141/jameswan141.github.io/README.md

 * I added more issues to keep the interesting facts of the programming languages that I learned from the tutorials.
 * I added the CSS code to the HTML files.

+Week 3

+* I added more repositories that have codes that have yet to be finished.
+I created my own React App and made a food app that may contain mouth watering recipes.
+* I added more code from my learning of the harder tutorials, whether it's TypeScript's functions and classes, CSS's pseudo-classes, or, React's hooks.
+Since I was lacking particularly with TypeScript and React, I pushed myself the most on the two.
+* I added updated issues to show the facts that I learned from the programming languages.
+* I added an issue which is a list of objectives of what to do prior to the portfolio due date.

 <div class="header">
   <h2>TODO</h2>
   <p>Week 1</p>